Easy DIY Floating Shelves & Desk for an Awkward Nook

 Step 3:

 Next, you are ready to install your support pieces.
 To do that, grab your stud finder and level.
 After finding the studs with a stud finder, we used a brad nailer with 2” brad nails to install each side and back support piece on the wall.
 Make sure to level each support piece before securing it to the wall.
-Our shelves were not going to be holding anything heavy so we knew simply nailing them to the studs would provide enough support, but if your shelves are going to be longer or hold anything heavy you should use screws or a larger nail and make sure to hit the studs.
+Our shelves were not going to be holding anything heavy, so we knew simply nailing them to the studs would provide enough support.
+But if your shelves are going to be longer or hold anything heavy, you should use screws or heavier gauge nails and make sure to hit the studs.

 We installed the desk supports at desk height and spaced the upper shelves 14 inches apart.